-The measures of effectiveness for the Maryland Infants and Toddlers Program include the USDE compliance indicators (CI) with federal targets of 100%, and the USDE results indicators (RI) with targets set by the MSDE with input from stakeholders, including the State Interagency Coordinating Council (SICC).
-When targets for compliance and performance indicators are not met, local Infants and Toddlers Programs are required to develop and implement corrective action or improvement plans.
+The measures of effectiveness for the MITP include the USDE compliance indicators (CI) with federal targets of 100%, and the USDE results indicators (RI) with targets set by the MSDE with input from stakeholders, including the State Interagency Coordinating Council (SICC).
+When targets for compliance and results indicators are not met, local Infants and Toddlers Programs are required to develop and implement corrective action or improvement plans.
 These plans are submitted to and reviewed by the MITP monitoring staff and technical assistance is provided when necessary.
 The MSDE closely monitors the correction of noncompliance in each jurisdiction.